costateixeira/smart-ra/input/pagecontent/architects_guide.md

 ##### Use of Terminolgies

 The use of fully open, normative terminolgies SHALL be utilized where avaiable and relevant to the use case.
-Such termonolgies include:
+The termonolgies, in order of priority, include:
 * [WHO Family of International Classifications](https://www.who.int/groups/who-family-of-international-classifications-network) (WHO-FIC), inclusive of the [International Classification of Diseases](https://icd.who.int/en/) (ICD) ;
 * [LOINC](https://loinc.org/);
 * [HL7 managed code systems](https://terminology.hl7.org/codesystems.html]); and